-- Rule 14a-8(b) should be amended to require disclosure in proxy materials of the names, addresses, and shareholdings of shareholder proponents. - 3.
-Rule 14a-8(a)(4), which restricts the text of a proposal to 300 words and a proponent's supporting statement to 200 words, should be amended to permit a proponent 500 words, to be divided between the proposal and supporting statement at the proponent's discretion.
+Rule 14a-8(b) should be amended to require disclosure in proxy materials of the names, addresses and shareholdings of shareholder proponents.
+Rule 14a-8(a)(A) which materials in the statement of the st statement to 200 words, should be amended to permit a proponent to use 500 words, to be divided between the proposal and supporting statement at the proponent's discretion.